Tours and Attractions in Erzurum

 Entertainment

-There are particularly many wedding halls in Erzurum, so if you’re planning to get married or want to renew your vows, consider booking one of them.
-Further, visit the local curling facility (Spor Genel Müdürlüğü Curling Salonu) to have a fun time on ice.
+There are particularly many wedding halls in Erzurum, so if you are planning to get married or want to renew your vows, consider booking one of them.

 Parks of Erzurum

 Tavsanli Park (Tavşanlı Parkı) is especially majestic during the winter months.
 The snow makes everything look better, and the wooden gazebos create a cosy feel.
-After you get tired of walking around and playing with the bunny rabbits local to the park, you can sit down and enjoy a nice, warm cup of tea in the cafe.
-There’s even a small store you can buy all the essentials and snacks from.

 Shopping in Erzurum

-- MNG AVM—the fifth biggest shopping centre in the Eastern Anatolian region and the largest one in Erzurum.
+- MNG AVM – the fifth biggest shopping centre in the Eastern Anatolian region and the largest one in Erzurum.
 It is open every day, from 10 a.m. to 10 p.m.

 Food in Erzurum